 After you learn how to make these simple and easy mini bottle ornaments, I encourage you to check out the other DIY Christmas tree decor ideas from some of my blogger friends (links are at the bottom of the post).
 A big thank you to Krista from The Happy Housie for bringing us all together.
 So fun!

-Once you gather up your supplies for these snowy bottle brush tree ornaments, you’ll have them assembled in no time.
+Once you gather up your supplies for these bottle brush Christmas tree decorations, you’ll have them assembled in no time.
 I mean, who has time for complicated projects this time of year anyway?

 I plan on making more to hand out as gifts and possibly decorate our Christmas table.
 They look so pretty alongside the bottle brush trees I decorated our mantel with last year.

 Don’t you think they’d look sweet with names or words printed onto ribbon to adorn the top?
 Iron-on transfer paper like I used for my vintage gift tags would work well.
 They’d make great holiday party favours too!

 I’m certain you’ll see many of these cloche-inspired ornaments in my upcoming Christmas home tour.
 Stay tuned!
 (For last year’s tour, go HERE.)